microchip-pic-avr-examples/avr128da48-3bit-ring-counter-mcc-example/README.md

   <br>Fig 20: LUT5 configuration window <br>
 </p>

-**Note:** Once all the peripherals configuration is done and MCC files are generated, open ccl.c file from src (source) folder in the project.
-In the file write a value “0XF3” to the registers named as CCL.LUT0CTRLA, CCL.LUT2CTRLA and CCL.LUT4CTRLA.
-Writing this value to a register allows to use TCB2 (Timer B) output as a clock to even LUT’s.

 ## Event System:
 In this example, event system is used to connect the output of D-flipflop 0 to the input of D-flipflop 1 and output of D-flipflop 1 to the input of D-flipflop 2 and output of D-flipflop 2 to the input of D-flipflop 0.